mirrexagon/lua-irc-engine/README.md

 Senders prefixed with an underscore do not produce complete messages, and their output is meant to be encapsulated in another command, eg. `_CTCP` returns a message to be sent in a `PRIVMSG` or a `NOTICE`.

+Unless otherwise stated, `sender` arguments to callbacks are sender tables.

 ---

 ### Base